What is CSA?

 It’s an agreement between the grower and the eater to share the load of work, potential risks and the abundance of harvest.

-The grower does the growing, knowing their supporters value their work, supporting independent small scale food production & have faith they can deliver tasty produce
+The grower does the growing, knowing their supporters value their work, supporting independent small scale food production & have faith they can deliver tasty produce, week after week.

 The eater supports the grower by paying in advance for their produce, allowing the grower to cover their supplies and reducing some of the financial pressure at the start of each growing round.
 It’s such a massive relief for the grower knowing they have their very own cheer squad wanting them to do well and the produce is already ordered prior to planting.